Therapy

 How I Work

-If you must know, I do have my favorites and defaults – systemic perspectives that highlight the role of how we get stuck in feedback loops and the importance of relationships and context; “third-wave” cognitive-behavioral approaches (e.g., Acceptance and Commitment Therapy, Integrative Behavioral Couples Therapy) that emphasize acceptance and mindful awareness; and experiential perspectives that privilege the body’s role in maintaining and reducing distress as well as the curative potential of the therapeutic relationship itself.
+Understandably so, I do have my favorites and defaults – systemic and brief perspectives that highlight the role of how we get stuck in feedback loops and the importance of relationships and context; “third-wave” cognitive-behavioral approaches (e.g., Acceptance and Commitment Therapy, Integrative Behavioral Couples Therapy) that emphasize acceptance and mindful awareness; and experiential perspectives that privilege the body’s role in maintaining and reducing distress as well as the curative potential of the therapeutic relationship itself.
 Still, research on “common factors” of therapy is clear that what I do in the room is not as nearly as important our ability to work together and the strengths and resources you bring to the table.

-So with respect to doing therapy, I’m like a rubber band, which is only useful when stretched, but not too much, nor too little.
+My approach is adaptable, much like a rubber band, which is only useful and effective when stretched, but not too much, nor too little.
 So if your preference is for a particular modality or way of working that I’m relatively competent in, let’s jump in and work together.
 But I can only stretch so far, so if it turns out you want or need a different kind of therapy that’s just a little too far beyond my reach or personal preferences, I’ll be more than happy to help you find someone who is a better fit.

-As I only have a few hours available for private practice each week, I am currently only available via telehealth.
+Presently, I only have a few hours available for private practice each week, and I am only available via telehealth.

 Important Documents